 Partners usually have an equal share in a partnership, unless their partnership agreement states otherwise.

 Like any relationship, partnerships can have their stresses and strains.
 Entering a partnership legally binds you to your other partners.
-It’s a good idea to have a partnership agreement — though you don’t have to — as it makes sense to set out the rules all partners will agree to follow for the business.
+It’s a good idea to have a partnership agreement to set out the rules all partners will agree to follow for the business.

 Things to put in a partnership agreement include:

 You may start with just partners working in the business.
 But you’ll probably want to hire people once your business begins to grow.
-You can hire staff, but you must be registered as an employer with Inland Revenue.
+If you hire staff, you must register as an employer with Inland Revenue.

 A business with staff has obligations to government, eg handling ACC and tax, and to its employees, eg health and safety and legal employment agreements.
-This website has tips, tools and information to help you with every step of being an employer.
+Check out our tips, tools and information to help you with every step of being an employer.

 A general partnership doesn’t pay income tax, it distributes the partnership’s income to the partners who pay tax under their own IRD numbers.